sskimb/SSU-microbiome/0.Building/README.md

 - output2: gg_97_otus_GTR.nodes.seq

 ## cmbuilding.bash
-Here we use *cmbuild* program in Infernal package to build consensus model from the multiple alignment of gg_97_otus saved in the Stockholm format.
+Here we use *cmbuild* program in the [Infernal package](http://eddylab.org/infernal/) (version 1.1.4) to build covariance model from the multiple alignment of gg_97_otus saved in aligned fasta format, which can be converted to Stockholm format using *esl-reformat* from the [Easel package](https://github.com/EddyRivasLab/easel).
 - input: gg_97_otus_GTR.tips.stk
 - output: gg_97_otus_GTR_tips.cm

 ## cmaligning.bash
-Against the consensus model created above, the RDP18 sequences are aligned using *cmalign*.
+Against the covariance model created above, the RDP18 sequences are aligned using *cmalign*.
+The output is in Stockholm format, which can be converted to aligned fasta format using *esl-reformat* from the [Easel package](https://github.com/EddyRivasLab/easel).
 - input1: gg_97_otus_GTR.tips.stk
 - input2: gg_97_otus_GTR_tips.cm
-- input3: RDP18.fa
+- input3: RDP18.fa (*trainset18_062020.fa* from the RDP 18 traininset)
 - output1: gg_97_otus_GTR.RDP18.stk
 - output2: gg_97_otus_GTR.RDP18.score